Plitvice Lakes National Park: The lakes as national park

-After the end of the Second World War, the unique natural phenomena of this area were acknowledged permanently.
-On April 8, 1949, the Plitvice Lakes were declared as a national park area and rigorous nature protection measures were established.

-During the 1960s, a modern road connection to the Plitvice Lakes was constructed, which led to increasing traffic volumes.
-During these years, several hotels and other objects were erected according to innovative plans of Croatian architects.
-However, some buildings that would fit current standards were already demolished during the 1980s by the Communist authorities.

 Between 1962 and 1968, many Western film productions of Karl May novels were shot at the Plitvice Lakes (mainly German-French-Yugoslav coproductions).
 The most successful film of this series, Treasure of the Silver Lake was also produced at some locations within the national park.
 (Kaluđerovac in the lower lakes served as scenery for the Silver Lake.)

 During the 1970s, detailed land registers of the national park were recorded.
 The park was inscribed on the UNESCO World Natural Heritage List in 1979 in recognition of its "outstanding natural beauty, and the undisturbed production of travertine (tufa) through chemical and biological action".

 During the 1980s, tourism was booming in Yugoslavia.
 Plitvice Lakes National Park soon became one of Yugoslavia's most popular tourist attractions.
 The beginning of the 1990s, however, marked another great turning point in the history of this national park.
 In March 1991 it became the scene of the Plitvice Lakes incident (also called the "Plitvice Bloody Easter"), the first armed confrontation of the Croatian War of Independence that resulted in fatalities.
 The park was held by local Serb rebels backed by Slobodan Milošević and the Yugoslav People's Army (JNA) as part of the self-proclaimed Republic of Serbian Krajina during the conflict and suffered some damage in the process, with hotels and other facilities being used as barracks.
 During the period under the control of Serb forces loyal to Belgrade, Croats were ethnically cleansed from the region systematically.
-The region was retaken by the Croatian Army in August 1995 during Operation Storm, and the majority of the Serb population was expelled.